Frankies Bikinis Sale: Save on the Celeb-Favorite Swimwear for Summer

-Now's the time to stock up on summer essentials — swimsuits, sarongs, coverups and beach-friendly athleisure.
-Frankies Bikinis is having an epic summer sale now through Friday, August 5.
+Last chance to stock up on summer essentials — swimsuits, sarongs, coverups and beach-friendly athleisure.
+Frankies Bikinis is having an epic summer sale now through midnight.
 In addition, free shipping is included, so you can wear your bikini all summer long.

 The celebrity-favorite swimwear brand is offering 30% off select trendy bathing suits.
 In other words, run, don’t walk: This is a sitewide swim sale you won’t want to miss.
 Available in both classic silhouettes like scoop-back one-pieces as well as more unique monokinis and cut-out bikinis, the luxury swimsuit retailer has every style you could possibly dream of for summer.